Cheapest petrol in town - Queues outside Auckland petrol stations ahead of fuel tax

 According to the popular cheap-fuel-finding app Gaspy, it is the cheapest around the city at this stage.

-The Mobil Station on Sandringham Rd was also doing good business, with a long line forming at the pumps just after 1pm.
+The Mobil service station on Sandringham Rd was also doing good business, with a long line forming at the pumps just after 1pm.

 A worker at the station told the Herald they had started to see more people in the last couple of hours.